OCR4all/LAREX/README.md

 ### Access in browser
 Go to `localhost:8080/Larex`.

-The WebApp was developed and tested using Chrome.
-We observed some strange behavour when using Firefox.
-These issues will be addressed in the near future.

 ### Using your own images
 You can add your own books by copying them to src/webapp/resources/books.